 Why Am I Keeping My Bucket List/Life List?

 And yet, I can’t bring myself to throw it away.
 It tugs at my heartstrings and brings me back in touch with those larger than life dreams that you have when you are 21.
-I can’t help but think that I should put it back in my wallet for another ten years to see if I can finally see emperor penguins in Antarctica or buy a house (not likely as I am based predominantly in Sydney).
+I can’t help but think that I should put it back in my wallet for another ten years to see if I can finally see emperor penguins in Antarctica or buy a house (not likely as I am based in Sydney).
 I feel a yearning to reconnect with my younger self, apparently, at 21 I thought I could conquer my fear of heights and go paragliding – I can barely walk across a bridge without my legs going wobbly.
 Partying in Greece would be fun… except I don’t like clubbing, I am pretty sure I didn’t enjoy it at 21 when I wrote this list.
 As for learning how to surf, no way – I am way too old to learn now, I should have done that as a teenager.

 That is when it hits me.
 My problem with this list is that I am looking at it and thinking of all of the things I can no longer do.
 Or shouldn’t do.
 Or wouldn’t do.
 My 21-year-old self wrote this list full of promise and excitement of her life ahead.
-At the age of 31, I am already looking at it and thinking what I won’t do
+At the age of 31, I am already looking at it and thinking about what I won’t do

 Which is just plain stupid.
 I am 31, not 91… and I am sure that my 91-year-old grandfather would tell me to stop being a wuss and book a ticket to Greece already!